By Dr. Salina Suy

 The high-speed drill was invented in 1957 as was the invention of white composite fillings, the fillings you know of today.
 The first laser in dentistry was invented in the 1960s and the first at-home whitening kit was introduced in 1989.

 And fast forward to 2020, today!
 Dental medicine has expanded outward in so many directions.
+We have reputed orthodontists and unrivaled dental services from Dr. Robert J. Herman Orthodontics and the like, that have taken dental hygiene to the next level.
 It continues to innovate and incorporate new technologies for the benefit of the patient.

 — Dr. Salina Suy is an advocate for dentistry, health & beauty.
 She practices at Zalatan Dental Modern Dentist in Utica, NY.
 Suy serves as the 5th district ethics chairwoman for the New York State Dental Association, as treasurer for the Oneida Herkimer County Dental Society and as a hospital attending at MVHS.
 For more information, call 315-724-3197 or visit www.modern.dentist.